 Additionally, when you consume cannabis at high doses frequently, you overload your nervous system receptors, decreasing your ability to feel the psychoactive effects.
-This requires you to continually consume higher dosages to get the same results.
+This requires you to consume higher dosages to get the same results continually.
 Pay attention to these changes and take occasional cannabis breaks to allow your body’s cannabinoid receptors to reset.

 In addition, staying hydrated before, during, and after cannabis consumption is essential to mitigating common symptoms such as dry eyes or mouth.
 Water also helps flush out cannabis from the body and lower your tolerance.

 Cannabis can have different effects on different people, and it is important to pay attention to how it affects you personally.
 Paying attention to how cannabis affects you can help you to adjust usage accordingly and avoid overconsumption, which can lead to paranoia and other adverse effects.